wshands/ghappsTest/README.md

 # ghappsTest
 Test repo for Gihub apps
-This will test GitHub apps
+This will test GitHub apps when a push is done